2025 QS ESG

 Does your institution have an assessment tool for assessing sustainability literacy and knowledge of all staff (Academic and Professional)?

-NTNU has an assessment tool for assessing sustainability literacy and knowledge, developed by the Sustainable Development Office.
+NTNU has an assessment tool for assessing sustainability literacy and knowledge.
 This tool is updated annually, the latest version contains 15 questions.
-Coving the cognitive and affective aspects of sustainable development and net-zero emissions, such as the causes of global warming and issues related to the EU’s Carbon Border Adjustment Mechanism (CBAM).
-As well as covering the actions for sustainable development, such as the frequencies of beach cleaning and bringing own bottles for refunds.
+It covers the cognitive and affective aspects of sustainable development and net-zero emissions, and action aspects, such as the number of times bringing own bottles for refunds.

 Link to your institution’s sustainable procurement / purchasing policy.